Colostomy and ileostomy closures - a surgical ordeal for my wife

 First colostomy closure operation failed

-Time passed like that managing life with colostomy and after about 1 year we decided to cosult the doctor for closing it and keeping the colon back to its original position so that the patient can live a normal life.
-This time we wanted to go to a more reputed surgeon so we consulted a doctor in one of the good hospitals in Mumbai who asked us to get admission for closing it.
+Time passed like that managing my wife's life with colostomy and after about 1 year we decided to consult the doctor for closing it and joining the colon back to its original position so that the patient can live a normal life.
+This time we wanted to go to a more reputed surgeon so we consulted a doctor in one of the good hospitals in Mumbai (India) bwho asked us to get admission for closing it.
 The recto-vaginal fistula was found to be perfectly healed and there was no hole or slit in the rectum wall so doctor fixed a date for operation.
 In March, 2005, the colostomy closure operation was done and took a few hours and apparently everything appeared normal.
 After 2-3 days motion did not start and patient started to have discomfort in the abdomen area.
 Endoscopy was done and it was found that probably the colon joint was not working and the to and fro motion of alimentary canal was not taking place in the colon around the joint and there was no flow of food or stool materials through it.
-It was again a serious condition and in such cases the only option is to go for another ooeration by sacrificing a small length of earlier ends of the cut colon and join them again.
-The surgeon told that as the lower part of colon up to rectum was temporary connected to abdomen interior at the navel level for keeping it alive for long but it might happen that due to limited blood supply to it, same might not be as vibrant and another attempt after cutting small lengths at the ends and joining them again could be made but there was a hitch that after joining it has to be healed which will take time and meanwhile the patient has to go for ileostomy which is actually another operation of bringing smaller intestine out of the abdomen at some suitable point so that stool can come from it till the colon joint is healed.
+It was again a serious condition and in such cases the only option was to go for another operation by sacrificing a small length of earlier ends of the cut colon and join them again.
+The surgeon told that as the lower part of colon up to rectum was temporary connected to abdomen interior at the navel level for keeping it alive for long but it might had happened that due to limited blood supply to it, same might not be as vibrant and another attempt after cutting small lengths at the ends and joining them again could be made but there was a hitch that after joining it has to be healed which will take time and meanwhile the patient has to go for ileostomy which is actually another operation of bringing smaller intestine out of the abdomen at some suitable point so that stool can come from it till the colon joint is healed.

 Second joining of colon and Ileostomy operation

 Ileostomy was to be managed in the same way as we were earlier managing the colostomy.
 But this was more difficult as partially digested food was coming out of the ileostomy wound and creating more rashes and irritation on skin as compared to the colostomy.
-Anyhow, using the bags and cotton somehow we managed this and waited for a few months for healing of the colon joint.
+Anyhow, using the bags and cotton napkins somehow we managed this and waited for a few months for healing of the colon joint.

 Closure of ileostomy